liyao0123/SoftwareEngineering2021Desk3/Documentation/Introduction.md

 </div>

-- click the video and link to the Youtube to see the original introduction video.
+- Click the video and link to Youtube to see the original introduction video.